mixcode/rpgmv-savetool/README.md

 ## advanced

 The RPG maker mv save files are actually handled as a whole directory.
-You could designate savefiles with comma-separated list of save numbers.
+You could designate savefiles with comma-separated list of save slot numbers.

 * copy all save files to another directory
 ```